The ‘Gospel’ is God’s Good News for everyone.

 myth about hell graphicThe common notion, even among many who regard themselves as Christians, is that if there’s a preponderance of good deeds in a person’s life, he’ll go to heaven... and if there’s a preponderance of bad deeds he’ll go to hell.

 But, according to the Bible, this is NOT the criteria God uses in determining who goes to heaven and who goes to hell.
-Some ‘bad’ people will go to heaven (like the thief who died on the cross beside Jesus).
-Some ‘good’ people will go to hell (like the pious religious leaders rebuked by Jesus).
+Some ‘bad’ people will experience heaven (like the thief who died on the cross beside Jesus).
+Some ‘good’ people will experience hell (like the pious religious leaders rebuked by Jesus).

-A person goes to hell for relying on his own merits rather than on Christ’s merits, regardless of how ‘good’ he may be.
+A person experiences hell for relying on his own merits rather than on Christ’s merits, regardless of how ‘good’ he may be.
 Rejecting Jesus Christ – saying the Savior isn’t needed – is what condemns a person to hell.

 HELL IS THE GREATEST RISK WE’LL EVER FACE

-The greatest irony in life is that most people believe in hell and yet give relatively little thought to how to keep from going there.
+The greatest irony in life is that most people believe in hell and yet give relatively little thought to how to keep from experiencing it.
 Hell is our greatest risk and it deserves our greatest attention.

 For lesser risks, we have extensive analysis systems for insurance policies, risk-management programs and product safety boards.
 But regarding the risk of hell, most people casually think that if they just ‘do more good than bad, it’ll probably work out.’
 That’s not the way it works!